sbailey04/AMGP/README.md

 from Modules import AMGP_UTIL as amgp

 # Your module must have the following:
+def info():
+  return {
+          "name" : str(module_name) # module_name is equivalent to AMGP_*
+          "priority" : float(priority) # priority dictates when the module is ordered among other modules (for data modules, this dictates map layer plotting order)
+          "type" : int(module_type) # module_type tells AMGP how this module should be treated.
+0 is a utility module, 1 is a data acquisition module, 2 is an input loop, 3 combines data acquisition and input loops
+         }

+# A module of type 1 or 3 must also have:
 def getFactors():
   return {
-          key : value # where the key is the name of the factor to plot and value is the timecode as defined below, for each factor
+          str(factor_name) : int(timecode) # where factor_name is the name of the factor to plot and the timecode as defined below, for each factor
          }

 def factors():